Asian shares sink as China says 1Q growth at 4.8%

-BANGKOK — Shares were lower in Asia after China reported Monday that its economy expanded at a 4.8% annual pace in January-March.
+BANGKOK (AP) — Shares were mostly lower in Asia after China reported Monday that its economy expanded at a 4.8% annual pace in January-March.

-Benchmarks fell in Tokyo, Seoul and Shanghai.
+Benchmarks fell in Tokyo, Taipei and Shanghai.
+Seoul edged higher.
 Hong Kong and Sydney were closed for holidays.
 Oil prices rose and U.S. futures were lower.

 Wall Street benchmarks declined last week before closing for the Easter holiday.